Buddhist mythology: Women and gender

 At the same time, there are many Buddhist stories that depict women in negative terms which continue to influence modern Buddhist views.
 Indian Buddhist views of women's sexuality are typical of ancient India, which saw women as inherently lustful creatures of passion, and who are often depicted as seductresses who are a danger to men seeking to live the celibate religious life.
 These negative attitudes towards women continue to influence contemporary Buddhist cultures, where it is widely believed that birth as a woman is due to bad karma.
 This is also said to influence the future of Buddhism.
 One story which illustrates this is that of the first nun, Mahapajapati Gotami, which includes a prediction that because the Buddha allowed the ordination of women as nuns, the Buddhist Dharma will decline faster.

 In his White Bones Red Rot Black Snakes, Bhikkhu Sujato pointed out that the Jātakas were compiled by many people over a long time.
 Rather than representing a single, coherent Buddhist position regarding women, he argued that they represent multiple conflicting attitudes, an ambiguity which cannot be easily represented in the doctrinal or philosophical texts.
 One of the major cause of negative views of women is the confusion and tension around sexuality experienced by those who have chosen a renunciant life.
 While the early texts advise to deal with this through mindfulness and meditation, in the stories the tensions become externalized as negative characteristics of women.
 Such views should not be seen as fixed, however, since Buddhism is not essentialist.
 Negative characteristics of women—like negative characteristics of men, which are also depicted—are qualities to be overcome and transformed through spiritual development.
-Thus Buddhism has always insisted the women are equal to men in their capacity for awakening.
+Thus Buddhism has always insisted that women are equal to men in their capacity for awakening.